anson-vandoren/.dotfiles/dotfile_docs/ubuntu.md

 - [`logid`](https://xtonousou.xyz/0x1hardware-configure-use-logitech-mx-master-3-wireless-mouse-on-linux), build from source, for MX Master 3
   - Config file needs to be copied from `~/.config/logid.cfg` to `/etc/logid.cfg`
   - After building `logid`, start systemd service with `sudo systemctl enable --now logid`
+  - Will need to log out and back in again for this to take effect
 - [Fix caps lock](https://ansonvandoren.com/posts/capslock-linux-redux/)

 # Tweak Gnome